-• 853 Advanced Chorus (elective: all levels) - .5 credit/full year (meets 3/6 days a cycle)
+• 853 Advanced Chorus (elective: all levels) - 1 credit/full year

 In this course, students learn and perform a wide variety of music, including folk, classical, jazz, barbershop, and contemporary music.
 This course is designed to equip students with the necessary musical tools, including reading music and vocal production, in addition to rehearsing and performing as a choral ensemble to help students be an active participant in the music department at La Salle.
 Students who have auditioned and have been accepted are eligible for Advanced Chorus.
 Most repertoire is sung in four or more parts.
 Students are expected to memorize music when requested and are to attend all rehearsals and performances.